At a Glance

 Sixty-inch professional ranges require more maintenance than any other appliance.
 Then again, a 60-inch range is two regular ranges with more power and more combinations on the top.

 Our most repaired item is an ignitor.
 The good news is this is an easy repair on one burner.
-With 6-10 burners available, it should not be an issue unless it's Thanksgiving or another holiday.Narrow down Pro Range options with our free tool
+It should not be an issue with 6-10 burners available unless it's Thanksgiving or another holiday.Narrow down Pro Range options with our free tool

-Best for BTU Output
+Best Professional Range for BTU Output

-BlueStar offers 25,000, 20,000 and 18,000 BTU burners in their Platinum series of ranges in terms of sheer output.
-Wolf has 20,000, and Thermador does have a max 22,000.
+BlueStar offers 25,000, 20,000, and 18,000 BTU burners in their Platinum series of ranges in terms of sheer output.
+Wolf has 20,000, and Thermador does have a max of 22,000.

 Wolf has the best grill because infrared is hot and simple to clean.
 Their griddle is better, but Thermador is easier to clean.

-Thermador has a TFT digital display with the Wi-Fi HomeConnect to help you cook.
+Thermador has a TFT digital display with Wi-Fi HomeConnect to help you cook.
 You can also turn your oven on/off or change the temperature remotely.

-Best for Special Features
+Best Professional Range for Special Features

 Thermador has steam in its side oven with a drawer.
 Cooking with steam is the best if you learn.
-BlueStar and Viking allow for customization so your range can look different from your neighbors.
+They also offer induction.
+It's a great option for power and simmer.

 Get our free Pro Cooking Buying Guide with tips, trends, and reviews of all the best brands.
-Over 600,000 people have already found answers in a Yale guide.
+Over 900,000 people have already found answers in a Yale guide.